 Courtyard Care Center is a small nursing home located in Long Beach, California.
 We gave this facility an overall grade of C. A score of this caliber requires some solid scores.
 This grade is not too far off the city grade for Long Beach, which is a B-.
-More information on this nursing home's category grades may be found below.
-Its best category was long-term care, which is addressed in the next paragraph.
+The best part of this nursing home's report card was is its inspection reports.
+Inspection reports are discussed in the next paragraph.

 Courtyard Care Center